alexandrelefourner/Phpbb-live-new-post-notification/README.md

 ![alt text](img/img3.jpg)

 Next, we create the internal parameter for the server.
-In my example, my server adress is 79.130.XX.XXX, and I have configured my firewall to open port 9001.
+In my example, my server address is 79.130.XX.XXX, and I have configured my firewall to open port 9001.
 I also need to set up a specific key that will be used by phpbb to be recognized.
 This can be anything, just take care to avoid semicolon (;).
 I use daz8d94azd8az4daz6d for this example.